Treating premenstrual syndrome (PMS)

 These are described in more detail below.

-Painkilling medication, including paracetamol and non-steroidal anti-inflammatory drugs (NSAIDs), can relieve some of the painful PMS symptoms such as stomach cramps, headaches, muscle pain and joint pain.
+Painkilling medication, including paracetamol and non-steroidal anti-inflammatory drugs (NSAIDs), can relieve some of the painful PMS symptoms such as:

-These medications are available over the counter without a prescription, so you should make sure you read the manufacturer's instructions before taking them to make sure they are suitable.
-For example, children under the age of 16 shouldn't take aspirin and people with asthma should not take ibuprofen.
+These medications are available over the counter without a prescription, so make sure you read the manufacturer's instructions before taking them.
+Children under the age of 16 shouldn't take aspirin and people with asthma shouldn't take ibuprofen.